 Low-Fees: You pay a management fee ranging from 0.25% to 0.40% per year.
 Business accounts with balances in excess of $2 million pay 0.15% to 0.30% per year.

-Low Minimum Balance: You can open an investment account with as little as $10.
+Low Minimum Balance: You can open an investment account for as little as $10.

-High-Yield Cash Account: This savings account has no fees and offer 0.40% APY as of December 14, 2020.
+High-Yield Cash Account: This savings account has no fees and offers 0.10% APY as of September 2021.

 Checking Account: Access to a no-fee checking account and debit card, with cash back rewards when you spend at thousands of participating retailers.